stefan-loewe/WinBinder/README.md

 Prerequisites:
 --------------
-  1. Get Microsoft Visual Studio.
+  1. Get Microsoft Visual Studio (Express version will do)
-  2. Get PHP source code
+  2. Get PHP source code, e.g. from http://windows.php.net/download/
-  3. Follow this guide to setup PHP https://wiki.php.net/internals/windows/stepbystepbuild
+  3. Compile PHP by following this guide https://wiki.php.net/internals/windows/stepbystepbuild
-  4. Clone this repo into ext/winbinder
+  4. Clone this repo into the folder ext/winbinder
-  5. compile PHP with your options plus --with-winbinder
+  5. compile PHP with your options plus --with-winbinder, e.g. configure.bat --enable-snapshot-build --enable-debug-pack --with-winbinder

-  Note: This will staiclly combine it into PHP. do --with-winbinder=shared to have it in it's own DLL.
+  Note: This will statically compile it into PHP.
+Use --with-winbinder=shared to have it in it's own dll.

 Where to get further information?
 =================================

-See docs/!
+See the docs!

 Reporting Bugs
 ========================